Trump’s Jesus-Like Image: What Happened, Why It Matters, and How Christians Should Respond

 - Seek truth

-- Reject misplaced hope
+- Reject political idolatry

-- Keep your eyes on Jesus
+- Keep your hope in Jesus

 🙏 Final Thought

-The danger is not just what a leader posts.
+The danger is not just viral images.

 Our hope is in Jesus alone.